spidermonk7/SorTOM-Tom-for-SORTING-HAT/README.md

 1. **Action Distribution Analysis**: Analysis of the distribution of actions in the dataset.
 2. **Demonstrating the effectiveness of mental state embedding.**: Examining the role of mental states in the sorting process, with results for different window sizes.
 3. **Meta-Learning**: Investigating the ability of the model to generalize from different training sets.
-4. **Character Embeddings**: Visualizing and analyzing character embeddings for better understanding of the model's behavior.
+4. **Character Embeddings**: Visualizing and analyzing character embeddings for a better understanding of the model's behavior.

 ## Installation